ISDuBA/ISDuBA/README.md

 ISDuBA is designed to support teams that are responsible for the IT security of a group of products.

-**In beta quality since v0.5.0, having all of the planned functionality, but there may be defects.**

 We appreciate your problem reports, please check the list of issues first.

 To gain insight into the architecture of ISDuBA take a look at the